 Credible studies do link consistently eating healthy foods with a reduced risk of dementia, diabetes and cardiovascular disease, and the latter two are themselves risk factors for Alzheimer’s and related dementias.
 So there is a serious brain benefit when it comes to healthy foods.

 But when it comes to actually turning back the clock on dementia progression in the brain, here’s what science says about foods to prevent dementia.

-There are no foods to reverse dementia — but there are diets that can lower your risk
+The bad news: There are no foods to reverse dementia.
+The good news: There are diets that can lower your risk.